meghana-sid12/Sales-Dashboard/README.md

 # Sales-Dashboard
-# E-commerce Sales Data Visualization with Tableau
+# E-commerce Sales Data Visualization with Tableau📺

 This project uses Tableau to analyze and visualize the sales data of an e-commerce company, incorporating information from demographic, product, and transaction datasets.